UoA-eResearch/ansible/README.md

 ### How to use

- - Install ansible on your computer (sudo pip install ansible...), by default it installs in `/home/$USER/.local`, if not then add its installed directory to `$PATH`
+ - Install ansible on your computer `pip install ansible`, by default it installs in `/home/$USER/.local`, if not then add its installed directory to `$PATH`
  - Clone this project.
  - Edit the `envs/hosts` file and enter the FQDN or IP address of the server you are deploying to.
  - Edit the `roles/anaconda/defaults/main.yml` file and change the version of anaconda.